 Selected Gill & Lagodich framing projects for the Metropolitan Museum of Art include provision of period frames for George Henry Durrie, Red School House (Country Scene), 1858; William A. Harper, The Trees, Early Afternoon, France, 1905; Marsden Hartley, Mt.
 Katahdin (Maine), Autumn No. 2, 1939-40 and Portrait of Albert Pinkham Ryder, 1938; Childe Hassam, Peach Blossoms—Villiers-Le-Bel, 1887–89; Joshua Johnson, Emma Van Name, c.
-1805, Charles Ethan Porter, Cracked Watermelon, 1890, and Charles Caleb Ward, Coming Events Cast Their Shadows Before, 1871.
+1805, Charles Ethan Porter, Cracked Watermelon, 1890; Charles Caleb Ward, Coming Events Cast Their Shadows Before, 1871; and Edwin Lord Weeks, The Rajah Starting on a Hunt, 1895, oil on canvas.
 Gilding conservation and restoration of museum-owned frame original to painting by Childe Hassam, The Church at Gloucester, 1918.
-Custom replication of original period frames from G&L Collection for Frank Benson, Children in Woods, 1905; Ernest Blumenschein, Taos Valley, New Mexico, 1933; John Steuart Curry, John Brown, 1939; Luigi Lucioni, Portrait of Jared French, 1930; Edmund Tarbell, Across The Room, 1899; and Bumpei Usui, The Furniture Factory, 1925.
+Custom replication of original period frames from G&L Collection for Frank Benson, Children in Woods, 1905; Ernest Blumenschein, Taos Valley, New Mexico, 1933; Gustave Caillebotte, Chrysanthemums in the Garden at Petit-Gennevilliers, 1893; John Steuart Curry, John Brown, 1939; Luigi Lucioni, Portrait of Jared French, 1930; Edmund Tarbell, Across The Room, 1899; and Bumpei Usui, The Furniture Factory, 1925.
 Custom replication from small archival photograph of a lost-original c.1905 hand-carved and gilded frame for Arthur Mathews painting, Afternoon Among The Cypresses — frame recreated from a photograph of the painting in its original frame found in Arthur Mathews’s Furniture Shop period scrapbook archived at Oakland Museum of California.

 note: framed paintings are shown in alphabetic order by artist. please check back soon for more images.